 The camera has a fairly high shooting speed of 7 frames per second, and comes with a silent live view mode that you can use to work around the mechanical shutter noise.
 Shots and videos in low light look brilliant thanks to its 153-point AF (autofocus system), coupled with a high ISO range of 64 through to 25,600.
 The D850 also has a full-time battery life that sees it through 1840 shots, which earns it a mention on most people’s best DSLR camera list.

 Stay put to see how else the full-frame DSLR camera stacks against the competition in this Nikon D850 review.

 Why We Like It – Nikon D850

-Being Nikon’s First Back-side Illuminated (BSI) Full-Frame Sensor, the Nikon D850 is a professional’s camera that comes with almost everything you might need.
-It’s 45.7 Megapixel sensor is guaranteed to produce the finest detail picture with Auto ISO, and with 4K UHD video recording, films appear as smooth and clear as the real world.
+Being Nikon’s First Back-side Illuminated (BSI) Full-Frame Sensor, the Nikon D850 is a professional camera that comes with almost everything you might need.
+Its 45.7 Megapixel sensor is guaranteed to produce the finest detail picture with Auto ISO, and with 4K UHD video recording, films appear as smooth and clear as the real world.

 Nikon D850 Wrap Up

 In conclusion, the Nikon D850 is a stellar choice for anyone that’s looking to work with a camera of professional standard.
-Its features are top notch, and its capabilities are not easily rivalled.
+Its features are top-notch, and its capabilities are not easily rivaled.